Rahulb7/Scholarship-management-system/README.md

-Scholarship Management System using PHP
+Scholarship Management System Using PHP